One night in Cancun: Ted Cruz’s disastrous decision to go on vacation during Texas storm crisis

-Cruz landed back home in Texas almost exactly 24 hours after he departed, saying he was ready to take on the devastating winter storm that has left millions of Texans without power or safe drinking water and left at least 21 people dead in the southern United States.
+Cruz landed back home in Texas almost exactly 24 hours after he departed, saying he was ready to take on the devastating winter storms that have left millions of Texans without power or safe drinking water and at least 30 dead in the state.

 But his brief tropical sojourn yielded at least two unflattering nicknames on social media — Cancun Cruz and Flyin’ Ted — and prompted a Twitter-fueled news cycle that seemed to unite a broken nation.